sophimail/webadmin/INSTALLATION.md

 ## DSN configuration
 Modify file: config/app.php

-- Default Datasource: DB: a0001 on localhost
+- Default Datasource: DB: a0001 on localhost.
-This Database stores administrative information such as Locations, Administrators and Domains Attrubutes
+This Database stores administrative information such as Locations, Administrators and Domains Attrubutes.

 - DB1 remote Datasource, it is the actual email server database scheme (according to PostfixAdmin scheme).
 This can be a remote database on different location.